This article covers common problems known to activate the ABS light on some Ford products.

 Once again I wasn’t disappointed by the factory reporting process and found three separate technical alert publications about specific Ford ABS light repairs.
 The first one covered the problem mentioned above.

-The second bulletin from All-Data, describes another common anti-lock issue where the reluctor ring is either missing a tooth or has been damaged by road debris.
+The second bulletin from the factory, describes another common anti-lock issue where the reluctor ring shows either a missing a tooth or damage from road debris.
 This is easy to see on a visual inspection.

 As the wheel rotates the teeth pass the magnetic wheel speed sensor and provides a reading that is translated into miles per hour.
 When the brake computer see’s the wheel isn’t moving it begins to pulse the brake calipers on that particular wheel.